egrahl/iolite/docs/index.rst

 .. code-block:: bash

-    mkdir new_directory
+    mkdir NEW_DIRECTORY
-    cd new_directory
+    cd NEW_DIRECTORY

 From this directory one can run iolite_preparation with up to 2 input directories that contain the raw datasets:

 .. code-block:: bash

-    iolite_preparation --input1=/path/to/first/input/directory --input2=/path/to/second/input/directory
+    iolite_preparation --input1=/PATH/TO/FIRST/INPUT/DIRECTORY --input2=/PATH/TO/SECOND/INPUT/DIRECTORY

 iolite_preparation will run all necessary modules for each dataset in the input directories so that they can then be classified.
 The classification of the datasets can be done by running label_dataset: